Bargains and Birthday Wishes

 “I can’t believe I’m doing this,” he complains as he eases himself up to sit on the bed.

 Alaine comes to stand beside him.
-She props her hip against the cold metal railing and crosses her legs at her ankles and her arms over her chest.
+She props her hip against the cold metal railing and crosses her legs at her ankles and and an arm across her abdomen.
 Placing a hand on his thigh, she stares at Lucas with a tender look in her eyes.

 “It’s better to be safe than sorry,” she tells him.
 “And despite your ridiculous deal, thank you for doing it.”